appsmithorg/appsmith-docs/website/docs/reference/datasources/airtable.md

 | **Delete A Record**     | Delete a record from a base table by its Record ID.                                |
 | **Retrieve A Record**   | Fetch a single record by its Record ID.                                            |
 | **Update Records**      | Update existing records in a base table, referenced by their Record ID.            |

-## Troubleshooting

-If you are experiencing difficulties, you can refer to the [Datasource troubleshooting guide](/help-and-support/troubleshooting-guide/action-errors/datasource-errors) page for assistance.

-If you need further support, you can reach out on [Discord](https://discord.com/invite/rBTTVJp) or ask questions on the [community forum](https://community.appsmith.com/).

 ## Further reading